crashingthedance/blog.crashingthedance.com/_posts/2017-03-12-mocking_the_bracket_2017_edition.md

 The only region left for the Bruins.
 They get to stay in California for the first two rounds.

+> The committee will then place the No. 4 seeds in each region in true seed list order.

+**13. Baylor - Region (Pod)**

+At this point, teams start to see fewer options to satisfy their geographic preferences.
+No Big 12 teams are in Memphis and there is still a slot in Tulsa, so the Bears are the rare 4 seed that is happy with their placement.

 <a name='latest'></a>
 *Reload for the latest updates*